 Zeus’s obsessions: water (the dog couldn’t get enough to drink…it turned out to be a medical problem), balloons (he kind of lost it over balloons), lizards (he saw them everywhere–EVERYWHERE, I TELL YOU!), my brother (his Boy).

 Kerry was a wee pup when we got her (though the adoption agency told us she was a year old, she was more like six months) and so we put her in a crate when we weren’t home.
 Dog training books tell you that dogs love their crates, and many do, but not Kerry.
 When in her crate, she’d cry, and not any normal dog cry–Kerry would whistle and squeal like a bird.
 So we call her the BirdDog, or simply Bird.
-I’m sure this will cause my daughter endless years of confusion.
+I’m sure this caused my daughter some confusion.

 Finally, my husband and I struck a deal: I could get Peter if he could get a cat.

 I promptly found Oscar at the same shelter; we went out to meet them and fell in love—me with Peter and my husband with Oscar.
 It took a little while longer for us to fall in love with the other’s pet.
+In the end, Oscar was a furry head decoration on the back of the couch and a sociable guy who loved parties.
 Peter never did fall in love with Oscar.
 However, Kerry and Oscar = BFFs.
-We miss our beloved Oscarino very much.